10 reasons you should visit Vegas even if you are not a gambler

 Lazy rivers, swim up bars, lush landscaping, waterslides, even a real sand beach…these are no ordinary pools!
 In fact, the pools are just as marvelous as the resorts themselves.
 Guests of The Venetian/Palazzo will have access to 10 unique pools!
 In recent years, swim up blackjack has made a comeback with casinos like The Flamingo, Tropicana, & Caesar’s Palace getting into the action.
 Whether you are seeking an elegant place to sunbathe or a trendy daytime pool party, you can find it in Vegas.

 - A day at the beach – At the Mandalay Bay, you can dig your toes into a real sand beach!
 This 11 acre aqua oasis features 2700 tons of real sand.
-For the more active beach goer, you can enjoy some fun-in-the sun via the wave pool.
 And the lazy river is the perfect place to waste away a hot summer afternoon.
-When it’s too hot to do much else, you can always count on a great Vegas pool to cool you down!

 - The most unique – Slide down a shark tank at The Golden Nugget’s eclectic indoor pool.